valeriexylim/ip/docs/README.md

 **Expected outcome:**

 ```
-Let’s rave!
-Added this event:
+Icon, I added this show to your schedule:
 [E][ ] The Chase (from: Fri 7pm, to: Fri 10pm)

 Now you have 3 tracks in your rotation!